1. Timelines

 • Diocese of Alpia – A theocratic kingdom obsessed with technological advancement, fusing magic and machinery in pursuit of progress.

-• The Free States – A collection of city-states, merchant lords, and rogue warlords vying for control.
+• The Free States – A collection of city-states, merchant lords, and outcast princes vying for control.

 • The Empire of Bastile - A southern empire ruled by the Immortal Emperor Caeus, whose hunger for conquest would define much of the age.